figtools/figgy.docs/docs/whats-figgy.md

 - Give you peace of mind through high availability and resiliency, versioned configurations, audit logs, and easy rollbacks or restores.
 - Keep secrets with their owners by cutting out the middle-man and establishing a strong framework of least-privilege.
 - Avoid 3rd party lock-in or external dependencies -- Figgy deploys serverlessly into your AWS environments
+- Keep your configuration store tidy.
+No more unused or stray configurations causing ongoing confusion.

 ## Why Figgy?